Skip links

 December 1, 2020

 Ocean of Storms, Moon.
-China’s Chang’e 5 probe lands successfully on the moon, collects a couple of kilograms of lunar soil, takes off again and automatically joins up with its mother probe in orbit.
+China’s Chang’e 5 probe successfully lands on the moon, collects a two-kilogram sample of lunar soil, and then launches again and automatically connects with its orbiting mother probe.

 August 2, 2020